BisanzLab/StrainR2/README.md

 path to the output directory generated by `PreProcessR` (the directory that was the outout for `PreProcessR`)

+**-c or --weightedpercentile:**

+The weighted percentile of a strain's subcontig's FUKMs to be used for final abundance calculation (weighted by the number of unique k-mers).
+Adjusting this to be higher will increase sensitivity but make false positives more likely.
+Conversely, decreasing this number will increase the likelihood of false negatives.
+Default = 60

+**-s or --subcontigfilter:**

+The percentage of subcontigs that should get filtered out on the basis of having too few unique k-mers.
+Default = 0

 **-o or --outdir:**

 path to your output directory to contain normalized abundances.
 Default = current directory